 The cruise ship industry has restricted when and where you can file an injury claim.
 These restrictions appear in the fine print of your ticket.
 Cruise passengers have 180 days after an accident to provide notice to the cruise line of their claim, and of the full details.
 The cruise passenger is required to file suit within one year after the accident, but in the venue (location) indicated in the passenger ticket contract.
 For most of the major cruise lines, that place is the Federal Court in Miami, Florida.

 Because of these limitations, it is essential to contact an experienced Miami cruise ship attorney as soon as possible after your accident, so you can take the necessary steps to protect your rights.

 Cruise ship and maritime law is complex.
 The Florida Bar has established a board certification in this specific field.
 Attorney Jack Hickey is one of only a few lawyers in Florida who has been Board-Certified by The Florida Bar in admiralty and maritime law.

 For more information about cruise ship law, please visit our page on the Cruise Vessel Security and Safety Act of 2010.

 With over 17 years of experience representing cruise lines, owners, and insurance companies, attorney Hickey now makes his experience and insight work to serve injured victims in Florida and nationwide.
 Our mission at Hickey Law Firm is to provide you – the honest, seriously injured person – with the advice you need, the representation you want, and the compensation you deserve.

-If you have suffered a major injury in a cruise ship accident, please contact Hickey Law Firm, P.A. online or call (855) 375-3727 today to schedule a free case evaluation.
-We represent injured cruise ship victims in Florida, nationwide, and even worldwide in select cases.
+If you or a loved one has suffered a major injury due to a cruise ship accident, contact Hickey Law Firm at (855) 375-3727 today to schedule a free case evaluation.
+We represent injured victims in Florida communities, nationwide and around the globe.